Skip to main content

 • No plan change: The client will remain on the same plan with the same carrier, although benefits, network, and formulary may still adjust

-• Action: Most crucially, this column allows you start an active renewal directly from the Renewals tab.
-Selecting the “Renew now” button will allow you to shop for plans first; selecting “Start with the application” will allow you to begin with application updates instead (you will land on the privacy page).
-Learn more about available renewal flows here.
+• Action: This column allows you start an active renewal directly from the Renewals tab.
+You may also view the consumer's client's details or hide/unhide the consumer from view.
 Note: Once you begin a renewal application for a client, the ‘renew now’ button will no longer be available.
 To resume a renewal application that has already begun, go to the client details page.

 Frequently asked questions